Hope Sabanpan-Yu: Writing career

 Hope has also translated several authors of Cebuano fiction.
 Mila's Mother (2008), published by the National Commission for Culture and the Arts, is a translation of Austregelina Espina-Moore's serialized novel entitled Ang Inahan ni Mila.
 Men at Sea and other stories (2009), also published by the NCCA, is a translation of Gremer Chan Reyes's short story collection Binuhat sa lawod ug uban pang mga sugilanon.
 Crack Shot and other Stories (2010), a translation of the short story collection of Ernesto D. Lariosa's Hingigo ug uban pang mga sugilanon was published by the USC Press together with Where the fire tree grows (2010), a novel by Austregelina Espina-Moore.
 USC Press published two of her translated volumes, Reawakened Bliss (2011, with Haidee Palapar), a collection of Gardeopatra Quijano's short fiction and Hunger in Nayawak and other stories (2012, with Trizer Mansueto), a compilation of Lamberto Ceballos's prize-winning fiction.
 She edited Temistokles Adlawan's collection Because love is not blind (2012), translated by Merlie Alunan, and likewise translated another Austregelina Espina-Moore novel House of Cards (2013), both of which were published by the National Commission for Culture and the Arts.
+Her translation Breaking Ground: Cebuano Women Writing 1931-2000 (2017) published by the UST Press was a finalist for the National Book Award 2018 for Translation.
+Her recent translations include The Stories of Lolo Berto (2021) published by USC Press, Without a Brother (2024) published by Dual Story Brand Strategy, Inc. and Lagda: Alituntunin ng Dangal ng Taong Bisaya (2025) published by the Komisyon sa Wikang Filipino.

+Other Cebuano collections she co-translated and edited into English are A Writer's Baptism: The Stories of Laurean Unabia (2018), That Black God and other stories (2019), both published by University of San Carlos Press, and South of the City: Tales from Carcar (2023) published by Dual Story Brand Strategy, Inc.